-Neoral is a prescription medication approved by the Food and Drug Administration (FDA) in1983 to help prevent organ rejection in people who have received transplants.
-More recently, Neoral has been used to treat severe cases of rheumatoid arthritis when other medicines are not working.
-Neoral may be referred to by its drug name, Cyclosporine.
+Neoral is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat severe, active rheumatoid arthritis when the disease has not adequately responded to methotrexate.
+Neoral is also referred to by its drug name, cyclosporine.
 Cyclosporine is also sold under the brand name Sandimmune.

 Neoral is an immunosuppressant, or in other words, a drug that suppresses the immune system.
 Neoral is also considered a disease-modifying antirheumatic drug (DMARD).
-Neoral binds to proteins in T cells, a type of white blood cell involved in autoimmune reactions, and interferes with their growth and activity.
-Neoral is believed to work by inhibiting T cells from participating in autoimmune attacks.
+Neoral is believed to work by binding to proteins in T cells, a type of white blood cell, interfering with their growth and activity, and preventing them from participating in autoimmune attacks.

 How do I take it?